aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 2. Externally, using the `ssh` application.
 For further information on creating an external SSH tunnel, please refer to the documentation on [Connecting from Outside an Amazon VPC](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-from-outside-a-vpc.html)

+### The JDBC Connection String When Using an SSH Tunnel
 To create an SSH tunnel, you need an Amazon EC2 instance running in the same Amazon VPC as your Amazon DocumentDB cluster.
 You can either use an existing EC2 instance in the same VPC as your cluster or create one.
 Connecting from outside the Amazon VPC using an SSH tunnel will have the following impact on the [JDBC connection string](connection-string.md):